Raiffeisen-DGTL/checkita-data-quality/docs/03-job-configuration/08-Metrics.md

 various indicators that describe data from both technical and business points of view.
 Indicators in their turn can signal about problems in the data.

-All metrics are linked to a source over which they are calculated.
+Most of the metrics are linked to a source over which they are calculated.
 Most of the metrics are computed directly over the data source.
 Such metrics are called `regular`.
 Apart from regular metrics there are two special kinds of metrics:

 * `composed` metrics - can be calculated based on other metrics results thus allowing metric compositions.